surmistry/robot-director/README.md

 ## Notes

+Branch `bug/create-modules` is to break down the code into contained modules and organize it better.

 `directRobots()` being the driving function is not best practice, there were multiple error and edge cases to handle first.
 There was not enough time to continue cleaning up the code & breaking it down into smaller modules.

 `updateRobotDelivered()` makes a shallow copy and returns a temp variable because of a destructuring error in `Node v11.15.0` (not enough time to test later versions on MacOS 10.12.6)